rzubek/CSLisp/README.md

 - Error messages are somewhere between opaque and potentially misleading
 - Redefining a known macro as a function will fail silently in weird ways
-- Symbol / package resolution is buggy - eg. if a symbol "foo" is defined in core but not in the package "bar", then "bar:foo" will resolve to "core:foo" even though it should resolve as undefined.
+- Symbol / package resolution - eg. if a symbol "foo" is defined in core but not in the package "bar", then "bar:foo" will resolve to "core:foo" even though it should resolve as undefined.

-#####  COMPILATION EXAMPLES
+###  COMPILATION EXAMPLES

 Just a few examples of the bytecode produced by the compiler.
 More can be found by running unit tests and inspecting their outputs - they are _quite_ verbose.